Petitions for Exceptions to University Policies

 Students seeking a substitution for the Foreign Language Graduation Requirement must:

-- Provide documentation of a learning disability that affects the ability to learn a foreign language to the Coordinator of Disabilities Services.
+- Provide documentation of a learning disability that affects the ability to learn a foreign language to the Coordinator of Student Accessibility and Accommodations.
 The documentation must be current, thorough, and prepared by an appropriate and qualified diagnostic professional.
 For details on documentation requirements see:

-- Submit a completed Academic Standards Committee petition form (available in the Registrar's Office)including signatures and recommendations from both the student's faculty adviser and the Coordinator of Disabilities Services*
+- Submit a completed Academic Standards Committee petition form (available in the Registrar's Office)including signatures and recommendations from both the student's faculty adviser and the Coordinator of Student Accessibility and Accommodations.*

 - Propose two courses to substitute for the Foreign Language Graduation Requirement.
 Students are expected to propose courses they have not already taken and that are outside of the Core Requirements and the first major.
 Students may select two courses from the pre-approved list below or may compose an argument for two other related courses with a with a cultural component.
 This explanation should accompany the completed petition form.

-*If the Coordinator of Disabilities Services does not support a petition, students may still pursue the substitution by writing a statement to include with their petition explaining their history with learning a foreign language and why they feel unable to complete successfully the requirement.
+*If the Coordinator of Student Accessibility and Accommodations does not support a petition, students may still pursue the substitution by writing a statement to include with their petition explaining their history with learning a foreign language and why they feel unable to complete successfully the requirement.
 The committee will then evaluate the petition and make a decision either supporting or rejecting the proposal.